pieye/toggl2clockify/README.md

 ### Check the log

-The tool creates a file **log.txt** parse the contents for "WARNING" entries.
+The tool creates a file **log.txt** parse the contents for "INFO" and "WARNING" entries.
 Make sure to understand them or post a bug report if things don't work as expected.

 ## What is migrated
 - All clients of the workspace